WalletConnect/walletconnect-docs/docs/api/auth/dapp-usage.md

 **2. Subscribe to `auth_response`.**

 :::info
-To listen to pairing-related events, please follow the guidance for [Pairing API event listeners]
+To listen to pairing-related events, please follow the guidance for [Pairing API event listeners.](../core/pairing.mdx)

-[TODO:ADD LINKS]

-//TODO: ADD Links to core/pairing
 :::

 ```javascript